 The Authority also has two interconnection and transmission agreements with local utilities in the Pacific Northwest.
 The interconnection agreements allow for the delivery of the wind energy output to various delivery points in the northwest United States.
-One agreement has an initial term that expires in 2020 with a one-year automatic renewal thereafter and the other agreement expires in 2029 and has a 10-year renewal option.
-Total expenses under the Authority's service, interconnection and transmission agreements amounted to \$7,101 and \$7,298 for the years ended December 31, 2022 and 2021, respectively.
+One agreement has a one-year automatic renewal thereafter and the other agreement expires in 2029 and has a 10-year renewal option.
+Total expenses under the Authority's service, interconnection and transmission agreements amounted to \$8,362 and \$7,101 for the years ended December 31, 2023 and 2022, respectively.